hongdasun/hongdasun.github.io/_pages/about.md

 About Me
 ======
-Hongda Sun is a Ph.D. candidate at Gaoling School of Artificial Intelligence (GSAI) in Renmin University of China (RUC), supervised by Prof. Rui Yan.
-He has published 10 papers in the CCF conferences His major interests include AI for Healthcare, Large Language Models, and Autonomous Agents.
+Hongda Sun is a Senior Algorithm Researcher at Alibaba Group.
+He received his Ph.D. from Gaoling School of Artificial Intelligence, Renmin University of China (GSAI, RUC) in 2025, under the supervision of Prof. Rui Yan.
+His research interests include multimodal reasoning, large language models and intelligent agents, and AI for healthcare.
+He has published more than 20 papers in CCF-A conferences, focusing on advancing machine intelligent systems with enhanced reasoning and real-world application capabilities.

 News
 ======